TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Ivars: self.Reset->ResetSetting

 r103 - 2015-12-10 - public release
-Fix: Vehicle patrol all of one type loading hang - thanks mgs5tppfan for the report
+Fixed: Vehicle patrol all of one type loading hang - thanks mgs5tppfan for the report

 r102 - 2015-12-09 - public release
 Commands: setDemon, removeDemon - thanks PIESOFTHENORTH for the suggestion
 Refactor: Removed Item suffix from non menu item names.
-Fix: patrol vehicle enable types not rebuilding enabled list.
+Fixed: patrol vehicle enable types not rebuilding enabled list.
 Research options:
 vehiclePatrolClass
 vehiclePatrolPaintType
 vehiclePatrolEmblemType
 SetPatrolSpawnInfo, revert to default/unmodified painttype, currently only jeeps and trucks using.
-Fix: forceSuperReinforce out of bounds
+Fixed: forceSuperReinforce out of bounds
 Disabled random emblem splashes to see if it's cause of various reported issues.

 r101 - 2015-12-09 - public release
-Fix: xraymarkers
+Fixed: xraymarkers
-Fix: A case of the Display menu not showing for some saves, possibly had other ramifications.
+Fixed: A case of the Display menu not showing for some saves, possibly had other ramifications.

 r100 - 2015-12-08 - public release
 vehicle patrol vehicle type saving - svar array vehiclePatrolSpawnedTypes, ModifyVehicleSpawn split into PreSpawnVehicle, RestoreVehiclePatrol, ModifyVehicleSpawn